Just like any other form of content out there, an infographic ideas need to be killer ones to be effective.

 When researching content ideas specifically for infographics, it’s a good idea to hunt for listicles, statistics, reviews, and how-to articles.
 This kind of information can easily fit the content structure of different infographic types.

-2. Look at Your Old Posts
+2. Look at Your Old Posts for Infographic Ideas

 If you already have an established blog with a decent reader base, then you may already have a goldmine of useful content ideas right under your nose.